 You can ask for assisted travel up to one hour before you travel anywhere on our services.
 Our staff will be ready to welcome you when you arrive at the station.
 If you need help planning your journey, you can contact our Assisted travel team, who will be happy to help.
 They can give you practical advice on travelling by train, including help with buying a ticket.
+You can book assistance 24 hours a day, seven days a week and includes Christmas and New Year.

-You can book online or at a station, email us or call our Assisted travel team on 0800 0461634 (textphone 18001 08000461634, for deaf or hard-of-hearing customers).
-You can book assistance at least one hour in advance for journeys with us.
-For all other journeys, including those run by other operators, you can book at least two hours before your journey.
+You can book online or at a station, on Passenger Assist App, email us or call our Assisted travel team on 0800 0461634 textphone 18001 08000461634, (for deaf or hard-of-hearing customers).